redbutterfly4/Hackathon-Peleng/README.md

 # Implementation

-The problem can be divided into two tasks: Develop a robust object tracking neural network, to fetch 2D coordinates of the object; Develop a mathematical background for converting 2D representation into 3D.
+The problem can be divided into two tasks:
+1. Develop a robust object tracking neural network, to fetch 2D coordinates of the object;
+2. Develop a mathematical background for converting 2D representation into 3D.

+## Object tracking